sandsriv/news-scraper/README.md

 http://localhost:8082/queryAuthor:
 ---------------
-This rest end point can be used to search available author by means of applying seacrh filter against name attribute of an author.
+1.This rest end point can be used to search available author by means of applying seacrh filter against name attribute of an author.
   It can consists of 1..* many such criteria filter and displays the authors with articles owned by them.

-(method : POST, content-type: application/json)
+2. (method : POST, content-type: application/json).
-sample payload: {"criterias":[{"criterianame":"name","value":"Amitabh","valueList":null}]}
+3. sample payload: {"criterias":[{"criterianame":"name","value":"Amitabh","valueList":null}]}
-Description   :  It consists of 1..* criiterias for author name search:
+4. Description   :  It consists of 1..* criiterias for author name search:
                 {"criterias":[{"criterianame":"name","value":"<<text1>>","valueList":null},
 	                      {"criterianame":"name","value":" <<text2>>","valueList":null},
 	                      .............................